aai-institute/beyond-jupyter/refactoring-journey/step06-feature-representation/README.md

 All we have to do is specify the set of features.

 The representation of the feature meta-data was critical in achieving this!
-If we had used a more low-level data processing approach, we would have to specifically adapt the downstream transformation code to handle the change in features.
+If we had used a more low-level data processing approach, we would have had to specifically adapt the downstream transformation code to handle the change in features.

 ## Principles Addressed in this Step